 Basic microbiological techniques, fundamental principles of microbial action, physiological processes, immunology, serology, disease process.
-2 lec.-4 lab.
-(PR: BSC 121 with grade of C or better or equivalent)
+2 lec.
+4 lab.
+(PR: BSC 121 with grade of C or better)

-303 Readings in Immunology, 2 hrs.
+303 Readings in Immunology.
+2 hrs.

 An introduction to the science of immunology based on selected readings in this discipline.
 Coverage includes humoral and cell mediated immunity, immune tolerance, transplantation, autoimmunity, and immunity and disease.
 2 lec-discussion.
-(PR: BSC 302)
+(PR: BSC 121 with grade of C or better)